brillantewang/brillantewang.github.io/README.md

 Upon initialization:

-- [ ] Countries will float onto the graph one by one to their respective positions starting from the bottom-left corner to the top-right corner at an accelerating rate.
+- [ ] Countries will bounce onto the graph one by one to their respective positions.

 Users will be able to: